 The eagle started to fly above the mountains, high and far, among the furthest clouds in the sky.
 The peaks were high but not as blustery as his reputation.
 The whole world was just a pale dot in his eyes.
 He nested in his haunting castle over the highest peak, a secret paradise everyone wished to visit: the castle of the lord of the mountains where Marco Polo wrote about.

-Located on a rugged peak soaring above a fifty-kilometre-long valley, the Alamut castle was first built at about the 9th century AD.
-According to narratives, the location of the castle founded by a king following an eagle on a hunting expedition who took this favourable omen as a sign of the strategic value of the place.
-He commanded for constructing an impregnable fortress and named it “Alamut,” meaning “the Eagle’s Nest.”
+Located on a rugged peak soaring above a fifty-kilometre-long valley, the Alamut castle was first built in about the 9th century AD.
+According to narratives, the location of the castle was founded by a king following an eagle on a hunting expedition who took this favourable omen as a sign of the strategic value of the place.
+He commanded the construction of an impregnable fortress and named it “Alamut,” meaning “the Eagle’s Nest.”
 But the castle did not last invincible and was conquered by another eagle.
-Two centuries later, in search for a safe base to settle and guide his followers, later known as “Hashashins” or “Assassins,” the young Hassan Sabah, conquered the castle and turned it into his headquarter.
+Two centuries later, in search of a safe base to settle and guide his followers, later known as “Hashashins” or “Assassins,” the young Hassan Sabah, conquered the castle and turned it into his headquarters.
 He declared a rebellion against the Seljuks and his followers assassinated Nizam al-Mulk, the Grand Minister, who had already given orders for his arrest.
-But the vizier was only one person among many who were assassinated by Hassan Sabah and his followers. the assassination was one of the methods adopted by Ismailis for reaching their religious and political goals in the dark times of the middle ages of Iran.
-Since Hassan Sabah and his followers employed this method as their military mean against their factional opponents during this time, they became known as Assassins; even saying the name of Hassan-e Sabbah could make Caliphs to be terrorized in Islamic capitals.
+But the vizier was only one person among many who were assassinated by Hassan Sabah and his followers. the assassination was one of the methods adopted by Ismailis for reaching their religious and political goals in the dark times of the middle ages in Iran.
+Since Hassan Sabah and his followers employed this method as their military means against their factional opponents during this time, they became known as Assassins; even saying the name of Hassan-e Sabbah could make Caliphs be terrorized in Islamic capitals.
 This is what history tells us.
 However, the tales narrate different stories.

 The ancient tile-works found in Alamut are undoubtedly precious in terms of unravelling historical mysteries.
 Still, the value of the castle goes beyond this.
-Passing through labyrinths of history and cohabiting with nature, the Alamut castle is now an indication of endurance and resistance.
+Passing through labyrinths of history and cohabiting with nature, the Alamut castle is now an indication of endurance and resistance in Qazvin Province just behind the southern face of the Alborz Mountains.
 Nestling splendidly on the shoulders of an eagle-shaped rock, and looking at the land of Alamut with its keen eyes, the castle invites you to watch one of the greatest dramas of nature.
 Whether being a nature enthusiast or a history admirer, the harmony in Alamut will haunt you: spectacular, picturesque sceneries composed of vast farming lands, blossoming fruit gardens, and green paddy fields with soaring mountains in the background.
 Having in mind the stories behind the Alamut castle while looking at these landscapes will be an unforgettable memory in any traveller’s mind.